Cognitive Distortions: Filtering Worksheet

 - Space to reflect on how filtering is affecting the client's thought patterns

 This worksheet is great for individual and group counseling sessions.
-It can also be instrumental in family and couples counseling.
 Adolescents and adults can understand and benefit from the content of this worksheet.

 Instructions